vitaut/vitaut.net/_posts/2015-02-26-comparison-of-cppformat-and-printf.md

 when strings are localized.
 Also not all C and C++ compilers support this attribute.

 C++ Format uses variadic functions introduces in C++11 and emulates them on older compilers.
-This provides complete type safety and mismatch between the format specification and actual type causes exception while in `printf` it often leads to segfault.
+This ensures complete type safety.
+Mismatch between the format specification and actual type causes exception while in `printf` it often leads to segfault.